json-api/json-api/_format/1.1/index.md

 requirement that the `updated` key hold a string of the form produced by `JSON.stringify`.

+### <a href="#profiles-required" id="profiles-required" class="headerlink"></a> Server-Required Profiles

+Generally, servers should not require that clients apply specific profiles to their requests, as such requirements reduce interoperability.

+However, in many common cases, a server does require that clients provide certain data (e.g., authentication credentials), and it **MAY** require that this data be provided by applying a specific profile (or any one profile from a set of supported profiles) to the request.

+In the event that the server requires the client to apply a profile to its request, and the client fails to do so, the server **MUST** send a `415 Unsupported Media Type` error.

+In the error's response body, there **MUST** be an [error object] for each required profile that is missing, and this error object **MUST**:

+1. have a `type` who's URI is `http://jsonapi.org/errors/missing-required-profile`
+2. include the URI of the missing profile in the `extension` member of the `missing` object, with the `alternatives` key provided if the client could've used other profiles instead to satisfy the server's requirements.

 ### <a href="#profiles-authoring" id="profiles-authoring" class="headerlink"></a> Authoring Profiles

 A profile **MAY** assign meaning to elements of the document structure whose use